Skip to main content

 Biotechnology and emerging therapies

 Cordeiro explains that we’re beginning to see the development of biotechnological therapies aimed at slowing down or reversing aging.
-Some promising treatments include Metformin (known for extending the life of diabetics and showing potential in non-diabetics) and Rapamycin, which has demonstrated the ability to significantly extend lifespan in animals.
+Some promising treatments include metformin (known for extending the lives of people with diabetes and showing potential in non-diabetics) and rapamycin, which has demonstrated the ability to significantly extend lifespan in animals.
 Another key development is senolytics, a therapy designed to eliminate old, senescent cells that accelerate aging.

 Nanotechnology and AI-assisted health